PabloJM21/ETL-pipeline/README.md

 This project is an ETL pipeline that extracts data from a public API and transforms it for better analysis.

 The data extracted from the API corresponds to Manufacturers’ Shipments, Inventories, and Orders from the U.S. Census Bureau.

+A more accurate description of the dataset can be found [here]([(https://api.census.gov/data/timeseries/eits/advm3.html)]).

+# Data variables

-It contains the following variables:
+The data extracted contains the following variables:

 - `data_type_code`: The code corresponding to the monthly outcome and its percentual change of each data type.
 These data types, along with their codes are: Value of Shipments (VS, MPCVS), New Orders (NO, MPCNO), Unfilled Orders (UO, MPCUO) and Total Inventories (TI, MPCTI).
 - `seasonally_adj`: Denotes wheather the outcome has been seasonally adjusted.